 Go back and remember a time when life got on top of you, wrapped its arms around you and squeezed you so tight that you barely had time to come up for air.
 Probably a fun time, correct?
 I doubt it.

 I recently moved from Texas to Louisiana and had no choice but to embrace the chaos.
 The process of buying and selling a house, leaving friends, quitting jobs and kids changing schools is a stressful time.
-My life is in a state of chaos.
+My life is in chaos.

 When life puts you in the spin cycle you either embrace it and work through it or pull the covers over your head and hope it all goes away.
 Either way, it’s happening sweetheart.